HomeAfrican SafarisAfrican Safari Guide

 Comprising vast savannas, flourishing lakes, and impressive mountains, Kenya sits along Africa’s eastern coastline and is a gateway to some of Africa’s key safari destinations.

-With opportunities to enjoy a Kenya Great Migration safari or honeymoon safari across Kenya, the county’s well-known parks lure you in with promises of thundering herds in the Maasai Mara or marveling at the tip of Mt Kilimanjaro from Amboseli, just two highlights of your safari journey.
+With opportunities to enjoy a Kenya Great Migration safari or honeymoon safari across Kenya, the county’s well-known parks lure you in with promises of thundering herds in the Maasai Mara or views of Mount Kilimanjaro from Amboseli, just two highlights of your safari journey.

 Amboseli

 Where is it?
-Perfectly positioned along the southern border of Kenya, the Amboseli National Park offers a frontline view to one of the most majestic sights of all time, Mount Kilimanjaro.
+Perfectly positioned along Kenya's southern border, the Amboseli National Park offers a frontline view of one of the most majestic sights of all time, Mount Kilimanjaro.

 Highlights of the park: